Biltmore Homespun: From Raw Wool to Finished Fabric

 Warping creel at Biltmore Industries.

-Step 10: Threading the Heddles
+Step 10: Drawing in the Warp

-Once the warp was securely wound onto the beam, the next step was threading the heddles.
+Once the warp was securely wound onto the warp beam, the next step was threading the heddles.
 This is a precise and essential part of the weaving setup.
-Each warp thread is passed through the small eye, or loop, of a heddle—a thin metal or string wire attached to a vertical frame called a shaft or harness.
+Each warp thread is passed through the small eye, or loop, of a heddle—a thin metal or string wire attached to a vertical frame called a harness.

 The way the threads are distributed among the heddles determines how they will move during weaving.
 Each shaft can be raised or lowered independently, and when a thread passes through a heddle on a particular shaft, that shaft controls the position of the thread.
 By carefully selecting which thread goes through which heddle—and on which shaft—the weaver establishes the foundation for the woven pattern.